alymakhlouf/BasalCellExt/README.md

 conda env create -f environment.yml

 ## How to run the scripts

-Spheroid, lumen and membrane segmentations (object prediction files) were generated in [ilastik](https://www.ilastik.org/index.html).
-Object prediction files were then read and analysed in Python. <ins>**Important Note**</ins>: Membrane segmentations were only used in 2D analysis scripts.

-Nuclear segmentations (label files) were generated in Python using [StarDist](https://github.com/stardist/stardist).
-Label files were then imported in ilastik to train a positive/negative nuclear marker classifier.
-Classifier files were then read and analysed in Python.

 The following script can be run directly:
 - StarDist2D_2D_Monolayer.py